Kodoh/Kodoh/README.md

 # Hi there, I'm Jake 👋

-I'm a Quantitative and AI Enthusiast passionate about applying advanced mathematical models and machine learning algorithms to solve complex financial problems.
+I'm a Quantitative Finance and AI Enthusiast passionate about applying advanced mathematical models and machine learning algorithms to solve complex financial problems.

 - 🔭 I’m currently working on developing trading algorithms using machine learning
 - 🌱 I’m currently learning reinforcement learning and its applications in finance